nhoyh/GAN-based-anomaly-detection/README.md

 # UI-GAN: GAN-based anomaly detection using user initial information
 This model and details will be introduced in #

+If you need overall codes in this project, please request me on e-mail:

 nhoyh1@gmail.com, yhnho@kaist.ac.kr, TCL, KAIST, http://robot.kaist.ac.kr